 Once the construction is finished the submersible pump is set into the basement, in a pit.
 This means it is still at the lowest point of the building.
 Any water that enters the building will make its way to the lowest point.
 The pump has a sensor that detects the presence of the water and starts pumping.
 You will need to create a pathway to take the water out of the building and away from it.

-Another important step in the construction process is creating adequate drainage.
+Under Construction law and another important step in the construction process is creating adequate drainage.
 This starts by making sure the ground around the site is slightly sloped, encouraging the water to drain away from the building.

 If this isn’t possible then you should create channels that will collect the water and carry it away from the building.
 This can be done while the foundations are being dug, reducing the amount of water that can collect in the building.